tgrogers/accel-sim-framework/project.part1.md

 ## What to hand in

-In your assisngment repo - submit a 1-page pdf plotting the results you collected with a few sentences descirbing what you found with an explanation as to why these differences occurred.
+In your assisngment repo - submit a maximum 2-page pdf plotting the results you collected with a few sentences descirbing what you found with an explanation as to why these differences occurred.

 Please create a collect\_stats.sh script that captures the commands you ran